Pomodoro Timer

 Frequently Asked Questions

-The standard is 25 minutes, but it is a guideline.
+The standard is 25 minutes, but it's a guideline, not a rule.
 If 25 feels too short or too long, try 15, 35, or 45 minutes.
 The right duration keeps you in flow without causing fatigue.

 Timeboxing lowers the barrier to starting by making tasks feel finite.
-A 25-minute limit creates useful urgency, and mandatory breaks prevent the accumulation of mental fatigue.
+A 25-minute limit creates useful urgency, and mandatory breaks prevent the build-up of mental fatigue.
+The short answer: your brain can commit to anything for 25 minutes.

 Yes.
 Common variations: 50/10 (popular with writers and developers) and 90/20 (aligned with the body's natural ultradian alertness cycle).